 In this paper Gibbs founded the science of chemical thermodynamics, entirely shaping our modern understanding of the field.
 This work lies at the heart of physical chemistry, telling us which chemical reactions are feasible.

 Unfortunately, Gibbs’ work was so highly mathematical that it took many years before its message was fully understood.

 If Gibbs had a fault, it was that he used mathematics to do nearly all of his talking for him.
 He felt little need to relate his mathematics and ideas to real-world examples and he was not concerned if people said his work was too hard to understand.

-He took exactly the same lofty approach to his lectures as he did his writing.
+He took exactly the same lofty approach to his lectures.
 One of his best students, Edwin Bidwell Wilson, recalled being told by Gibbs:

 The Phase Rule

 Gibbs discovered that in any equilibrium mixture of C components in P phases the number of variables F that can be independently controlled is: